The Reckford Teaching Prize

 Award Opportunity for Teacher Recognition, Travel, and Professional Development

 The Reckford Teaching Prize was established in 2018 .
-This will be awarded in one annual gift of $2,000 to one CHCCS teacher who has taught in the Chapel Hill-Carrboro City Schools for a minimum of three years and who has an outstanding record of teaching and inspiring students.
-The purpose of this prize is to reward superior teachers with exceptional opportunities for travel, study, or other enriching and refreshing experiences.
+Nominations for the annual Reckford Teaching Prize are open each fall and due by November 15th.
+The purpose of this prize is to reward superior teachers with opportunities for travel, study, or other enriching and refreshing experiences.
+A $2,000 grant will be awarded to one honoree for such opportunities.
+Eligible applicants must be a CHCCS teacher who has taught in the Chapel Hill-Carrboro City Schools for a minimum of three years and who has an outstanding record of teaching and inspiring students.
 Teachers of all grade levels are eligible.
+Learn more and apply.

 - The teacher has taught in the Chapel Hill-Carrboro City Schools for a minimum of three years.